Trump aide 'escorted out of White House'

 Details of Mr McEntee's dismissal have been scarce, with only a foreboding report that he was under investigation for "serious financial crimes" - ones not tied to any current Trump controversies.

-At the very least, it appears Mr McEntee did not have a permanent security clearance and, with the ongoing criminal investigation, was unlikely to every be granted one.
+At the very least, it appears Mr McEntee did not have a permanent security clearance and, with the ongoing criminal investigation, was unlikely ever to be granted one.

 Mr McEntee's firing - which reportedly concluded with his being escorted from White House grounds - will likely renew scrutiny of the administration's background check process that first began after the termination of Rob Porter, another close Trump aide, because of his own clearance issues.